core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The transmission parameter PROBING_RATE ({{Section 4.7 of RFC7252}}) limits the average data rate for Non-confirmable requests.
 In particular, group requests are Non-confirmable requests, and an average transmission data rate PROBING_RATE is not to be exceeded by a client that does not receive a response from any server in the targeted CoAP group.
 The same default value of PROBING_RATE=1 byte/second ({{Section 4.8 of RFC7252}}) applies for the group communication case.

-Note that the transmission parameter values for NSTART, DEFAULT_LEISURE, and PROBING_RATE may be configured to values specific to the application environment (including dynamically adjusted values); however, the configuration method is out of scope of this document.
+Note that the transmission parameter values for NSTART, DEFAULT_LEISURE, and PROBING_RATE may be configured to values specific to the application environment (including dynamically adjusted values); however, the configuration method is out of the scope of this document.
 This is unchanged from {{Section 4.8.1 of RFC7252}}.

 Independently of the transport used, additional guidelines to reduce congestion risks defined in this document are as follows: